Watch past performances of Crash Bash, from 2016 to now.

 2020

-2020's Crash Bash show 'What's the Rush' was a fast-moving and interactive stage performance for secondary school students.
+2020's Crash Bash show 'What's the Rush' was a fast-moving and interactive stage performance for secondary school students, produced and performed by The Court Theatre.

 It used a creative script and video stings to demonstrate three of the key driving risk factors for young drivers: